 He has published in an assortment of magazines, including Cactus Heart, |tap|, Bosie Magazine, and has work forthcoming in Foglifter.
 You can view a complete catalogue of his publications here.

 In addition to writing, J. S. Kuiken is a queer trans man.
 He loves archaeology (anything prior to the Bronze Age is golden).
 He has traveled throughout Europe and the U.S., and hopes to travel to East Asia, Australia, and beyond.
-Also adores his nap buddy, Beatrice, an orange tabby.
+He is owned by his ginger tabby, Beatrice.